Irvin Charles

-Irvin DeVonta Charles (born April 13, 1997) is an American professional football wide receiver and gunner for the New York Jets of the National Football League (NFL).
+Irvin DeVonta Charles (born April 13, 1997) is an American professional football wide receiver and gunner for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Penn State Nittany Lions and IUP Crimson Hawks.
+He previously played for the New York Jets.

 Early life

 Charles grew up in Sicklerville, New Jersey, located about 23 miles away from Philadelphia.
 He and his father were Jets fans growing up, and Charles cites Brandon Marshall as an inspiration, wearing his number 15 while playing football at Paul VI High School.
 He was rated a four-star recruit by 247Sports.com.